 Please turn your video on for the duration of your appointment.
 Please be patient if you join the Zoom meeting and your Graduate Research Mentor is not yet available.

 Thirty minute advising appointments will be available during the following times in Weeks 1-10.
-No appointments are available on November 11 (Veterans Day holiday) or November 27-28 (Thanksgiving Holiday).
+Note: no appointments are available on Monday, January 19 (MLK, Jr. Day) or Monday, February 16 (Presidents’ Day).

 - Tuesdays: 12pm – 2pm